open-metadata/OpenMetadata/docs/install/metadata-ingestion/ingest-sample-data.md

 ### Index Sample Data into ElasticSearch

 Start Elastic Search Docker:
+{% hint style="warning" %}
+ Below command to run elastic search docker stores the indexed data in memory.
+ If you stop the container it will lose any data on restart.
+ Please re-run the metadata_to_es workflow again to index the data upon starting the container.
+{% endhint %}

 ```bash
 docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.10.2